bcgov/site-status-checker/README.md

      [TIMEOUT=10] ./count.sh ./input.csv [./results.csv]
 ```

-As an example point the script to sample data in `sites.csv`.
+Required: Consume an input file with the first parameter.

 ```bash
 ./count.sh sites.csv
 ```

-Specify an output file by providing it as a parameter.
+Optional: Change the default file output from `results.csv` with the second parameter.

 ```bash
 ./count.sh sites.csv output-file.csv
 ```

 ### Input and Output Files

 A CSV (comma separated value) is expected.
-Call the input column header URL.
-A second CSV file is created with the same contents, but adding results under the HTTP_STATUS column.
-It will be created that column is not present.
+Call the input column header `URL`.
+A second CSV file is created with the same contents, but adding results under the `HTTP_STATUS` column.
+If not present the column will be created.

-* `URL` is the default input header
+`URL` is the default input header.

-* `HTTP_STATUS` is the default output header
+`HTTP_STATUS` is the default output header.

 ### Changing Default Behaviour